The easiest way to play football

 Can I play as a tourist visiting for a few days?

-Absolutely.
+Yes.
 Most booking platforms do not require a subscription.
 You can sign up, book a single game, and play that same evening if spots are available.

 What language do people speak during games?